yomboy222/spellbinder/readme.txt

 images to do or redo:
-  tear-dice: make separate background with street easy soap-bowtie: bowtie
+  tear-dice: make separate background with street
-  cordon-joker: new cordon image, donor
+  cordon-joker: donor
-  goon-hut: several images
+  goon-hut: ???
-  aromantics: tit boot bot soot -- also change hint image to say knock "slowly"
+  aromantics: boot bot soot -- also change hint image to say knock "slowly"
-  slime-blazer: X and dug-up hole
-  thorn-divan: bring over diva image, make door in that room,  make oink noise
+  thorn-divan: make door in that room,  make oink noise

-make hater say "i'm melting!". make beefeater block behavior say 'oi!'

 make script to automatically pull in & rate transforms in puzzle_ideas.txt